 I enjoy almost all aspects of my experience with this panel, but I especially love it when I am invited to do a product trial at home.

-Not long after I signed up, the company decided I could make an ideal candidate to conduct such in-home product testing.
+Not long after I signed up, Pinecone Research decided I could make an ideal candidate to conduct such in-home product testing.
 What I am saying is that there is certainly an opportunity to do this sort of product testing, but it does not happen regularly and the timing is just anybody’s guess.

 Now, this is like getting two paychecks.